AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/decisionLog.md

 This document tracks key architectural and design decisions made during the development of the auth_service project.

+## February 26, 2025 - Subscription Tier System Update

+**Context:** The current subscription tier system has 3 tiers (Basic, Standard, Premium), but new requirements specify a 5-tier system based on application counts (100, 200, 300, 500, 1000) with specific pricing for each tier.

+**Decision:** Update the subscription tier system to implement the 5-tier structure with corresponding prices and credit amounts.

+**Rationale:** The new tier structure better aligns with business requirements by providing more granular options for users with different application volume needs.
+This will improve revenue potential and user satisfaction by offering more tailored pricing options.

+**Implementation:** Created a comprehensive plan in subscription_tier_update_plan.md that includes:
+- Updating the PlanTier enum in app/models/plan.py to reflect the new tiers
+- Creating a database migration to update existing plans and add new ones
+- Updating any code references to the old tier names
+- Testing plan creation, upgrades, and renewals with the new tier structure

 ## February 26, 2025 - Email Sending Diagnostic and Implementation Plan

 **Context:** Users are not receiving registration confirmation emails when registering with an email address like rocchi.b.a@gmail.com.
 This issue affects the user experience and prevents proper account verification.